Stuy486/ax_vid/README.txt

 After python is installed (and your shell profile is updated), you should be able to run pip, which will install the rest of the dependencies (in a command prompt in Windows, or terminal in OSX):
-> python3 -m pip install dtw-python ultralytics numpy Pillow progressbar scikit-learn wxPython pytube moviepy pypubsub dill
+> python3 -m pip install -r requirements.txt

 If it complains that python3 isn't a command, the "Update Shell Profile" script didn't work properly, and you need to add python to your PATH.